polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 ### Restricting arguments

-If you want to, you can explicitly declare what arguments your endpoint can handle, by creating a declaration **[.arguments]** node in your Hyperlambda, such as the following illustrates.
+You can also explicitly declare what arguments your endpoint can handle, by creating a declaration **[.arguments]** node in your Hyperlambda, such as the following illustrates.